 Grief need not be a forbidden topic, nor does the loss of a spouse have to bring your enjoyment of life to an end.
 Trust Laurie—you can handle this!

-Laurie Burrows Grad is a grief blogger, cookbook author, television chef, food journalist, and activist/fundraiser.
+Author Laurie Burrows Grad is a grief blogger, cookbook author, television chef, food journalist, and activist/fundraiser.
 She continues to be an active food writer and is currently the Editor-in-Chief for one of the top food sites on the web, www.epicurus.com, where she contributes regular features on travel and food.
-On August 1, 2015 Laurie’s husband Peter died suddenly.
+On August 1, 2015, Laurie’s husband Peter died suddenly.
 Overwhelmed by the loss of her husband she began blogging about grief on the Huffington Post Huffington Post Blog.
-Laurie’s many blogs have helped her deal with her grief and have also helped others, who have responded positively to her honest and raw emotions.
+Laurie’s many blogs have helped her deal with her pain and have also helped others, who have responded positively to her honest and raw emotions.

 Twenty-four years ago, she created an annual, star-studded fundraising dinner, A Night at Sardi’s, and has been the event’s chairperson ever since, along with her husband Peter Grad, raising over 30 million dollars.
 Sardis Website